Filter Bank Multicarrier in Massive MIMO: Analysis and Channel Equalization: Frequency-Domain Perspective

 \section{Frequency-Domain Perspective}

-In the previous sections, the SINR saturation problem of FBMC in massive MIMO was discussed from the time-domain viewpoint.
-It was shown that the equivalent channel impulse response contains a problematic term that limits the performance of the system.
-On the other hand, by incorporating the equalization method developed in the previous section, this problematic term can be removed.
-In this section, we aim at studying this phenomenon from the frequency-domain point of view.
-This study leads to a deeper understanding of FBMC in massive MIMO channels.
+In this section, we aim at studying the results of the previous sections from the frequency-domain point of view.
+As we show, this study leads to a deeper understanding of FBMC in massive MIMO channels.

-In OFDM-based systems, presence of the cyclic prefix (CP) greatly simplifies the equalization procedure.
+In OFDM-based systems, presence of the CP greatly simplifies the equalization procedure.
 In particular, as long as the length of the CP is larger than the duration of channel impulse response, one can utilize a single-tap equalizer per subcarrier to undo the effect of the channel and retrieve the transmitted data symbols.
 On the other hand, in FBMC-based systems, since no CP is adopted, single-tap equalization does not fully compensate the channel frequency-selectivity across subcarrier bands.
 However, assuming that the number of subcarriers is sufficiently large so that the channel frequency response is approximately flat over each subcarrier band, then the model described by (\ref{eqn:siso_demod_symbol2}) is going to be valid.
 Therefore, the task of equalization can be simplified by using single-tap equalization per subcarrier.

 In this section, we aim at discussing the fact that in massive MIMO systems, by using the equalization method developed in Section \ref{sec:prototype_modify}, it is not necessary to have a flat channel response over the band of each subcarrier in order to use single-tap equalizer.
 In particular, by using the simple single-tap per subcarrier equalization even in strong frequency selective channels and by incorporating a large number of antennas at the BS, the effective channel response becomes flat.
 It is clear that this property has a number of advantages from the system implementation point of view.
 In particular, since there is no need for flat-fading assumption over the band of each subcarrier, one can \emph{widen} the subcarrier widths (or equivalently decrease the symbol duration).
 Consequently, the following advantages can be achieved, \cite{armanfarhang2014filter}. \begin{enumerate} \item The sensitivity to carrier frequency offset (CFO) in the uplink of multiple access networks is decreased by widening the subcarrier bands. \item The peak-to-average power ratio (PAPR) is lowered, which leads to larger coverage and higher battery efficiency in mobile terminals.
 This is a direct consequence of reducing the number of subcarriers in a synthesized signal. \item The sensitivity to channel time variations within the FBMC symbol duration is reduced.
 This advantage arises from the reduction of the symbol duration.
 As a result, a higher quality of service is expected in highly time-varying channels such as in high speed trains. \item The latency between the terminals and the BS is decreased, as a result of shorter symbol durations.
 This is crucial for addressing the low-latency requirements of the 5G networks. \item The inefficiency due to the ramp-up and ramp-down of the prototype filter at the beginning and the end of each packet, especially in bursty communications, is decreased.
 This results from the shortening of the symbol duration which in turn leads to a shorter prototype filter in the time domain, \cite{farhang2016comparison}. \end{enumerate}